Frequently Asked Questions

 Included below are answers to questions we typically receive about the Paralegal Studies Certificate Program.
 Please also see our general FAQ's for answers to questions about registration and other departmental policies.

-What legal studies programs does the California State University East Bay Division of Continuing and International Education offer?
+What legal studies programs does California State University, East Bay Continuing Education offer?

 Is the Cal State East Bay Paralegal Studies Certificate Program approved by the American Bar Association?